 In the same way, many small businesses and organizations experience problems beneath the surface with multiple layers of leadership, projects and protocol.
 If there’s no solid organizational structure in place to create a clean and even connection between people, departments and projects, pools of undone activities and details gather to leak and rot.
 The add-ons become like room additions with no solid architectural plan of connection.
 The only true remedy to create sustainability and solutions is to step back and create a strong foundation and framework to build upon.

 Our roof is now done-all 8,500 square feet of it.
-It was a very large project with many areas that needed patched and even built up to allow a smooth runoff of water.
-An additional benefit of our properly structured roof are the fascia boards, now evenly connected all around the rim of our home.
-It has made a huge difference in the beauty of our home exterior.
+It was a very large project with many areas that needed patched and some areas that even needed built up to allow a smooth runoff of water.
+An additional benefit of our properly structured roof are the new fascia boards, now evenly connected all around the rim of our home.
+It has made a huge difference in the beauty of our home exterior, but more importantly, to the efficient functionality of our home.

 4 Steps for Creating Organizational Structure